-The BroadBand Albedo product described in RD1 was retrieved over 73 tower albedometer sites worldwide (in 23 MODIS SIN tiles) for as many of the 14 years as available.
-These contained a number of FLUXNET (EuroFlux, North & South America AmeriFlux), US-DoE ARM, US NOAA SURFRAD.
+The BroadBand Albedo product described in RD1 was retrieved over 73 tower albedometer sites worldwide (in 23 MODIS SIN tiles).
+These contained a number of FLUXNET (EuroFlux, North & South America AmeriFlux), US-DoE ARM, US NOAA SURFRAD and experimental stations from the University of Amsterdam from 2 sites in the Russian Federation.
 The FLUXNET stations are listed in table 11-1 (below).